 When you first start designing, it’s very easy to get excited and jump right in there with the artwork.
 This is one of the major pitfalls a designer can fall into as even though the artwork you create might be strong, it might, just not be what the client is after.

-Once you have gone through the brief and got back to the client with any style and inspiration clarifications, make sure you also have clear details as to the actual requirements, how many pages, colour choices, visual references to include, and not to include etc. Don’t be afraid to clarify every detail you need, as in the long run it will help to ensure a smooth project form start to finish.
+Once you have gone through the brief and got back to the client with any style and inspiration clarifications, make sure you also have clear details as to the actual requirements, how many pages, colour choices, visual references to include, and not to include etc. Don’t be afraid to clarify every detail you need, as in the long run it will help to ensure a smooth project from start to finish.

 As a summary, and what I always say to other designers is that the priorities for a designer in this order are: Get that style and aesthetic inspiration completely locked down and clarified before even sketching ideas.
 Build a solid and clear profile of who your design needs to speak to, and finally ask as many questions as you need and don’t be afraid of annoying the client, because in the long run, they will love you for it!